Dr. Shirley's History Pages

 Peter and Paul executed in Rome

-General Vespasian of Rome conquers Galilee
+General Vespasian of Rome conquered the Galilee

 AD 68